darlenew/images2pdf/README.md

 # TODO
 * rescale or resize the images so that the pages in the output PDF are easier to view on the iPhone
+* add an option to rotate the images